JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

 ## Frameworks for Server-side Development with Kotlin

  * [Spring](https://spring.io) makes use of Kotlin's language features to offer [more concise APIs](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0), starting with version 5.0.
-The [online project generator](https://start.spring.io/#!language=kotlin) allows to quickly generate a new project in Kotlin.
+The [online project generator](https://start.spring.io/#!language=kotlin) allows you to quickly generate a new project in Kotlin.

  * [Vert.x](http://vertx.io), a framework for building reactive Web applications on the JVM, offers [dedicated support](https://github.com/vert-x3/vertx-lang-kotlin) for Kotlin, including [full documentation](http://vertx.io/docs/vertx-core/kotlin/).